KJHJason/Cultured-Downloader/doc/gcp_setup_guide.md

 This guide will help you to create a Google Cloud Platform (GCP) project in order to get your API Key or Service Account JSON file required for downloading files from Google Drive.

-*You can `disregard` this guide if you prefer not to download any Google Drive links or if you're only interested in downloading posts from Pixiv*

 ## Step 1: Create a Google Cloud Platform Project and enable the Google Drive API

 1. Go to the [Google Cloud Platform Console](https://console.cloud.google.com/).